JonathanMEdwards/subtext10/doc/language.md

 * All inputs and sources of randomness are recorded in the workspace history to make it autonomous and reproducible.
 * Subtext is both a PL and a DB: data is either persistent and transactional, or deterministically computed from such persistent data.
 * What a user can do by direct manipulation of data and what code can do when executed are similar.
 The recorded history of user interactions and external inputs is in fact a program that can replay that history, or be used as raw material for Programming by Demonstration.
 Conversely, a program can be understood as a script that a user could follow to perform the same operations.
 The language syntax and semantics have been designed to make these connections as direct as possible.
 For example, the syntax for replacing a value at a path within a tree, which looks like an assignment statement, is used to record user edits in the history.
-* All code is strict, pure, and referentially transparent.
-Therefore programs are _functions_.
+* Functional and imperative semantics are combined in a novel way, via bidirectional functions.
+In the forward direction function are are strict, pure, and referentially transparent.
+But the backward direction offers a highly restricted form of imperative programming which has nice safety and composition properties.
+See (_Feedback_).
 * Function execution is materialized as data, completely visible to the programmer using the same UI as for data.
 Materialized execution takes the LISP idea that _syntax is data_ and applies it to semantics: _execution is data_.
 Straight-line code is a record, loops are lists, and conditionals are discriminated unions.
 Calling is inlining.
 * Materialized execution has an unconventional semantics: rather than seeing functions as _reducing to results_, they are seen as _expanding to traces_.
 * One IF to rule them all: there is a single mechanism of conditionality: partial functions which either return a result or reject their input.
 Inspired by SNOBOL, this single mechanism provides conventional control structures, backtracking logic, pattern matching, assertions, and data invariants.